-Smoke Alarm User Guide
+Combo Smoke/CO Alarm User's Guide

-Thank you for purchasing this Kidde Smoke Alarm.
-These models are battery operated Smoke Alarms which feature a non-replaceable, sealed-in battery and SMART HUSH[TM] Control to temporarily silence nuisance alarms.
+Thank you for purchasing this Kidde Combination Smoke/CO Alarm.
+This model is battery operated and features a non-replaceable, sealed-in battery and SMART HUSHTM Control to temporarily silence nuisance alarms.

-Important: Please take a few minutes to thoroughly read this user guide which should be saved for future reference and passed on to any subsequent owner.
+Important: Please take a few minutes to thoroughly read this user's guide which should be saved for future reference and passed on to any subsequent owner.